Have questions? - Get in touch

 Once you have submitted your enrolment form, necessary documentation, and payment, you will receive your login credentials and welcome email

 The combined HNC and HND in Operations Engineering course consists of 8 HNC units and 8 HND units.
 You will need to complete all 16 units before finishing this course and obtaining your HND in Operations Engineering.
-The HNC consists of 3 core units and 5 specialist units.
-This offers students a broad introduction to in these specialist areas, through the selection of optional units which can help prepare you for subject specialisation at Level 5.
-The HND consists of 2 mandatory core units and 6 mandatory specialist units.
-These units continue to build upon the essential skills, knowledge, and techniques learnt in Level 4 whilst teaching students more subject-specific specialist skills.
+The HNC consists of 4 core units and 4 optional units.
+This offers learners a broad introduction to in these specialist areas, through the selection of optional units which can help prepare you for subject specialisation at Level 5.
+The HND consists of 1 mandatory core unit, 1 project units, 4 mandatory specialist units and 2/3 optional units.
+Depending on the unit you chose from the mandatory project unit, you will need to select either 2 or 3 optional units. -If you select U5001 select 2 units -If you select U5041 select 3 units These units continue to build upon the essential skills, knowledge, and techniques learnt in Level 4 whilst teaching learners more subject-specific specialist skills.
 As you conduct further research into the HND, it is strongly recommended that you take a look below at the units you will need to study.
 By clicking on the unit title, you will be redirected to the official Pearson BTEC unit specification, and below many of the units you will see samples from our course workbooks.

 The tremendous possibilities of the techniques and processes developed by engineers can only be realised by great design.
 Design turns an idea into a useful artefact, the problem into a solution, or something ugly and inefficient into an elegant, desirable, and cost-effective everyday object.
 Without a sound understanding of the design process, the engineer works in isolation without the links between theory and the needs of the end user.